 Senior Academic Administrator Five Year Review Timetable 20-21

-COMMON LIKERT FORM DRAFT
+COMMON LIKERT FORM

 Noteworthy achievement as referenced in BOR Policy 8.3.7.3 is reflective of a 4 or 5 on the common Likert Scale.
 Deficient and unsatisfactory as referenced throughout this document is reflective of a 1 or a 2 on the Likert Scale.
 (4.4 Faculty Evaluation Systems)